UNEP (United Nations Environment Programme)

 Committee of Permanent Representatives

-The Committee of Permanent Representatives of UNEP (CPR) includes all Permanent Representatives accredited to the UN Mission in Nairobi (118 States).
+The Committee of Permanent Representatives of UNEP (CPR) includes all Permanent Representatives accredited to the UN Mission in Nairobi (122 States).
 The Committee meets quarterly (4 times a year).
-The Committee's activities are coordinated by the Committee's Bureau, which includes permanent representatives of five countries on a regional basis with a two-year term of office (for 2021). — Brazil (Chair), Pakistan, Netherlands, Poland, Ghana).
+The Committee's activities are coordinated by the Committee's Bureau, which includes permanent representatives of five countries on a regional basis with a two-year term of office (for 2026) — Azerbaijan (Chair), Philippines, Tunisia, Australia).

 The Committee sets the Agenda for the meeting of the UNEP Assembly and oversees the implementation of decisions and resolutions adopted by the Assembly.